Visiting Denali National Park and Preserve: The Complete Guide for 2022

 What is the best way to see Denali?

 The best time of year to visit Denali National Park is early June to mid-September.
-The 92-mile park road is usually fully open and the weather is usually pleasant and the shuttle bus system is operating.
+The 92-mile park road is usually fully open, the weather is pleasant, and the shuttle bus system operates.

 How many days do you need in Denali?

 Ideally, you need two days to explore Denali.
-The bus tour into the park takes between 6-12 hours so its a full-day adventure.
-The second day gives you time to do some hiking and see the dog sled demonstration.
+The bus tour into the park takes 6-12 hours, so it’s a full-day adventure.
+The second day allows you to hike and see the dog sled demonstration.

 Is going to Denali worth it?

 Yes, it is.
-The Indigenous peoples of the area knew the mountain was special and early explorers had similar experiences and advocated for the creation of the park.
-Think about it this way Alaska got its first National Park 42 years before becoming a state of the United States.
+The area’s Indigenous peoples knew the mountain was special, and early explorers had similar experiences and advocated for the park’s creation.
+Think about it this way: Alaska got its first National Park 42 years before becoming a state of the United States.
 That is how special of a place Denali and the surrounding area.

 What is the best month to see Denali?

 If you are looking to see the mountain called Denali, the winter months offer the best visibility.
-If you are looking to explore the park and have a chance to see the mountain, then the summer months of June, July, August, and September are the best months.
+If you are looking to explore the park and have a chance to see the mountain, then the summer months of June, July, August, and September are the best.

 Can you explore Denali on your own?

 Sort of.
-It is impossible to explore the interior of the park without using the shuttle bus system but you can easily explore on your own once you get inside the park.
+It is impossible to explore the park’s interior without using the shuttle bus system, but you can easily explore on your own once you get inside the park.
 Visitors to Denali can hike anywhere they would like.

 Where should I stay in Denali without a car?

 I recommend staying at one of the cruise ship passenger-focused hotels.
-These hotels have regular shuttles into the park and some of the park tours offer pick-up at these hotels.
-These include Denali Bluffs Hotel, McKinley Chalet Resort, Denali Park Village and Denali Grizzly Bear Resort.
+These hotels have regular shuttles into the park, and some park tours offer pick-up at these hotels.
+These include Denali Bluffs Hotel, McKinley Chalet Resort, Denali Park Village, and Denali Grizzly Bear Resort.

 How long is the bus ride in Denali?

-The bus ride in Denali is from 4.5 to 12 hours depending on how far you would like to go into the park.
-There are different tour and shuttle bus options depending on what you want to do.
+The bus ride in Denali is from 4.5 to 12 hours, depending on how far you want to go into the park.
+Different tour and shuttle bus options depend on what you want.

 What is the difference between Denali State Park and Denali National Park?